bondok-gcp/apigee-ai-gateway/public/TUTORIAL.md

 If you already have Apigee provisioned, then you can skip this step.

-For a simple automated deployment, you can run the sample Terraform deployment in this lab, which also creates a load balancer and test certificate to access the instance.
+For a **simple, automated** deployment, run the [Terraform](https://developer.hashicorp.com/terraform) deployment in this lab, which provisions Apigee, a load balancer, certificate, and other needed services (all from the standard [Google provider](https://registry.terraform.io/providers/hashicorp/google/latest/docs)).

 Take a look at the <walkthrough-editor-open-file filePath="tf/apigee/main.tf">main.tf</walkthrough-editor-open-file> file to see the resources created.

-To provision the lab sample Apigee instance, run these commands now.

-### Provision Resources

-The included Terraform template in this lab can easily provision all resources in an empty Google Cloud project with reasonable defaults (default network, Apigee evaluation, Model Garden, Load Balancer & Certificates, etc..).

-If you want to adjust the defaults, you can add these variables to the `apply` command below:
+These **optional parameters** can be added to the `apply` command to customize the deployment.
 * **--var "drz_location=$APIGEE_DRZ_LOCATION"**
 * **--var "apigee_type=$APIGEE_TYPE"**
 * **--var "network=$APIGEE_VPC_NAME"**
 * **--var "subnet=$APIGEE_SUBNET_NAME"`**

+Run these commands to provision:
 ```sh
 cd tf/apigee
 terraform init